 2015 – today

 By 2015, the company secured 4th place globally in phone production.
 It was the first to introduce the Axon smartphone featuring two primary cameras.
-ZTE is actively working on its international image and refreshed the logo to emphasize progress.
+ZTE is actively working to improve its international image and has refreshed its logo to emphasize progress.

 The new brand logo retains the three iconic letters.
 The symbols now feature a lighter, pleasant color and a refined design with rounded glyphs.
 The lines appear smooth, devoid of angles and pockets, emphasizing flawless technology and continuous forward motion.